topolvm/topolvm/docs/topolvm-hook.md

         topolvm.cybozu.com/capacity: "1073741824"
 ```

-When a pod refers multiple pvc, `topolvm-hook` calculate summation of volume sizes and inserts it.
+When a pod refers multiple pvc, `topolvm-hook` calculates the summation of volume sizes and inserts it.
 Each volume size in requests is rounded up to the nearest GiB.
 If a volume size is missing in a pvc, `topolvm-hook` uses 1 GiB as default.